 Medicare enrollment in Rhode Island

-But Rhode Island has a higher percentage of disabled residents than the US as a whole, so it makes sense that a larger-than-average share of the state’s Medicare beneficiaries would be eligible due to a disabiliy, and that total enrollment as a percentage of the state’s population would also be higher than the US average.
+Rhode Island has a higher percentage of disabled residents than the US as a whole, so it makes sense that a larger-than-average share of the state’s Medicare beneficiaries would be eligible due to a disability, and that total enrollment as a percentage of the state’s population would also be higher than the US average.

 Medicare Advantage in Rhode Island